Report on outreach events during the ISEP2018 meeting.

 In both events, students had the opportunity to interact with active researchers and ask questions not only about protistology, but also about what it means to be a scientist, and how scientific hypotheses are formulated and tested.
 The events were highly publicized in social media and received national and international attention.

-We would like to thank all of our sponsors for supporting and promoting these events: University of Cyprus, University of Kent, American International School in Cyprus (especially Avgoustinos Tsaousis from AISC for organising the Café Scientifique), International Society for Evolutionary Protistology and especially the Society for Applied Microbiology.
+We would like to thank all of our sponsors for supporting and promoting these events: University of Cyprus, University of Kent, American International School in Cyprus (especially Avgoustinos Tsaousis from AISC for organizing the Café Scientifique), International Society for Evolutionary Protistology, and especially the Society for Applied Microbiology.

 For more information about the event and relevant photos, please see: